Strategy Is Hard

-Vision and mission are the outcomes of group-think.
+Vision and mission are often the outcomes of group-think.
 They are almost always pure fluff.

-Goals emerge from the void if they are not based on metrics you’re already tracking.
+Goals emerge from some void if they are not based on metrics you’re already tracking.

-Action plans pretend that you know what things correlate with a goal.
+Action plans pretend that you know which things correlate with a goal.
 They pretend that all you have to do is do those things.

 But you avoid the uncomfortable question, you avoid the enemy, and so your strategic planning is radically insufficient in formulating a path.

-These artefacts of strategic planning lose the point that highlights their worth: they must reflect the strategy as much as the strategy must reflect them.
+These artifacts of strategic planning lose the point that highlights their worth: they must reflect the strategy as much as the strategy must reflect them.